How to prevent fall armyworm damage

 Fall armyworm caterpillars (larvae) feed above the ground on the foliage of the turf, and an “army” of the caterpillars can quickly devour large areas of turf down to the soil.
 From a distance it may appear that the turf has become dormant, but closer inspection will reveal ragged turf with individual blades showing signs of chewing damage.
 Armyworm caterpillars prefer to feed on bermudagrass, but outbreaks can occur on other turfgrass species.
 Lush, actively growing turf is most desirable to the larvae; newly sodded or sprigged areas are particularly prone for this reason.Acelepryn® insecticide

 - Provaunt® WDG insecticide is another effective control option.
-Apply Provaunt WDG at 6 fl. oz./A. This application will provide excellent knockdown and a residual of three weeks.
+Apply Provaunt WDG at 6 oz./A. This application will help provide excellent knockdown and a residual of three weeks.

 For more information about fall armyworm control, contact your local Syngenta territory manager

-© 2021 Syngenta.
+© 2022 Syngenta.
 Important: Always read and follow label instructions.
-Some products may not be registered for sale or use in all states or counties.
+Some products may not be registered for sale or use in all states or counties and/or may have state-specific use requirements.
 Please check with your local extension service to ensure registration and proper use.

 and the Syngenta logo are trademarks of a Syngenta Group Company.
 Merit®